Custom Edges

 the actual SVG path to render, React Flow comes with some handy utility functions:

-To kick start our custom edge, we’ll just render a straight path between the source and target.
+To kickstart our custom edge, we’ll just render a straight path between the source and target.

 import { BaseEdge, getStraightPath } from '@xyflow/react';